 - Units of work are planned using the framework of the National Curriculum.

-- The RE scheme of work follows the Sheffield Agreed Syllabus.
+- The RE scheme of work follows the Lincolnshire Locally Agreed Syllabus for RE.

 - The PSHE scheme of work follows the “Jigsaw” programme and our safeguarding curriculum is underpinned by the SCARF programme.

 At Birley Spa Primary Academy we use the Curiosity Approach and are working towards our accreditation as a Curiosity Approach setting.
 This will see us adapt and develop our learning environment and the way that we think about learning.
 The Curiosity Approach is particularly relevant for our children who have missed many early experiences due to Covid restrictions.
 Many of our children join us with limited experiences of a wider world and with lower-level language skills which may limit their aspiration.
 We want our children to become confident and independent thinkers and explorers who communicate effectively as they learn together.
 The role of the adult is to support the child by stimulating interest and providing provocations so that they extend their thinking through modelling, questioning, challenging and encouraging in order for children to develop their executive function.